Time and again, envoy’s Ukraine tale differs from others

 THEM: Hill describes a “blowup” with Sondland in June when he asserted he was in charge of the administration’s Ukraine policy.
 Irritated and shocked, she said she responded, “you’re not.”
 “And I said, ‘Who has said you’re in charge of Ukraine, Gordon?’”
 Hill said.
 “And he said, ‘the President.’
 Well, that shut me up, because you can’t really argue with that.”

-Asked point-blank if he had ever told a State Department or national security official that the president had placed him in charge of Ukraine, Sondland answered: “I don’t recall.
+“I don’t recall.
 I may have; I may not have.
-Again, I don’t recall.”
+Again, I don’t recall,” Sondland says.

+Besides, he says now that he viewed his role as one of support rather than leadership.

 ON PIVOTAL JULY 10 MEETINGS: